Skip to Main Content

 Journal articles look like this:

-[#] A. A. Author and B. B. Author, “Title of article in sentence case,” Usually Abbreviated Title of Journal in Title Case and Italics, vol. xxx, no. xxx, pp. starting page of article–ending page of article, Abbreviated Month and year published.
+[#] A. A. Author and B. B. Author, “Title of article in sentence case,” Usually Abbreviated Title of Jrnl in Title Case and Italics, vol. xxx, no. xxx, pp. starting page of article–ending page of article, Abbreviated Month and year published.
 Available: DOI or URL or Name of Database in Title Case

 Edited book chapters look like this: